• Skip to primary navigation

 Overhead shot of two bowls of noodles with a green cloth

-Fry the broccoli: Cut the broccoli into florets and fry in the sesame oil for 5 minutes while you prepare the sauce.
+Fry the broccoli: Cut the broccoli into florets and stir-fry in the sesame oil in a wok or large skillet for 5 minutes while you prepare the sauce.

 Make the sauce: Add all the sauce ingredients to a bowl and whisk together until smooth.